 Moving home | Existing Customers | Accord Mortgage

-When you pack up for your new address, you can move your current residential mortgage deal as well (this is also known as 'porting' your mortgage).
+Did you know you can move your current residential mortgage deal with us when you move home?
+This is known as porting your mortgage.

-If you need to borrow more as part of your move to a new home you can apply to top up the difference between your existing mortgage and your new deal with one of our current mortgage products.
+If you need to borrow more, that could be ok too.
+You can apply to top up the difference between your existing mortgage and your new deal with one of our current mortgage products.

-Important information - Please note that portability is not applicable to Buy to Let customers.
+Please note: porting is not available for Buy to Let customers.

 How does it work?

-Whether you'd like to borrow more, the same amount or less, you'll first need to pay off your existing mortgage.
+You'll first need to pay off your existing mortgage.
 Depending on the terms of your mortgage deal, this may include paying Early Repayment Charges.
-Some or all of these charges may be refunded when your new mortgage completes: So for example, if the portable amount of your existing mortgage is £50,000 and you only want to borrow £40,000, we'll refund you 80% of the Early Repayment Charges (£40,000 is 80% of your existing mortgage).
+Some or all of these charges may be refunded when your new mortgage completes.
+For example, if the portable amount of your existing mortgage is £50,000 and you only want to borrow £40,000, we'll refund you 80% of the Early Repayment Charges (£40,000 is 80% of your existing mortgage).

 Interest only mortgages

-If you have an interest only mortgage and would like to move the mortgage to a new home, you can maintain the interest only status of your mortgage providing a suitable repayment strategy is in place.
+If you have an interest only mortgage and would like to move the mortgage to a new home, you can keep the interest only status of your mortgage as long as a suitable repayment strategy is in place.
 Acceptable repayment strategies include:

 Pension Lump Sum